bilal0171/javascript/README.md

 #Exercise 6:
 Create an array colors with a list of color names.
 Access and log the first and last elements of the array.

+#Exercise 7:
+Add a new color to the end of the colors array and log the updated array.